 Espresso

-Concentrated coffee shot—the foundation of all espresso drinks, served in a tiny cup.
+Concentrated coffee shot—the foundation of many espresso drinks, served in a small cup.

 Diagram showing espresso extraction: pressurized hot water forced through finely ground coffee to produce a concentrated shot with crema.